 Gradually the ball moved out of the exclusive realm of therapy circles and into sports medicine and fitness clubs.
 I first encountered it in 1997 when I was asked if I would be part of a demonstration for a national fitness event with the amazing Lisa Westlake.
 I was so flattered, of course, I said yes.
-Shortly afterwards, I started educating myself about how to use the ball for a variety of fitness purposes.
+Shortly afterwards, I started educating myself about how to use the ball for various fitness purposes.

-Not quite the ‘fad’
+Not quite the ‘fad.’